-4.2.2 PATTERN SPECIFICATION NBI
+4.2.1 PATTERN SPECIFICATION NBI

-To support insertion, modification and deletion of facts and rules in the knowledge base by administrators or users, suitable northbound interfaces (YANG APIs and the respective REST APIs) are implemented.
-Finally, a number of different YANG interfaces is implemented to interact with the different components including also network components such as switches, service functions and end-hosts, active links and statistics from the controller as required by the pattern rules.
+To support insertion, modification and deletion of facts and rules in the knowledge base by administrators or users, suitable northbound interfaces (YANG APIs and the respective REST APIs) are implemented (for more details, please refer to D3.10).
+Finally, a number of different YANG interfaces are implemented to interact with the different components, including also network components such as switches, service functions and end-hosts, active links and statistics from the controller, as required by the pattern rules.